software-students-spring2025/1-specification-exercise-team_a/README.md

 ![alt text](Decisiontree1.png)
 - As a user, I want to find information about nearby restaurants and make a reservation so that I can eat out.
 ![alt text](Decisiontree1.png)
-- As a user, I want to change my mind between dining out and cooking at home at any stage I want.
+- As a user, I want to change my mind between dining out and cooking at home at any stage so that I can change my meal preference based on my needs at any moment.
 ![alt text](UML.png)